softwareengineering-bympu/Tetris-pygame/README.md

-# Tetris a Mirco Pygame
+# Tetris a Micro Pygame

 ## Purpose of the Software